solworktech/zaje/README.md

 Highlighting output in the shell is hardly a novel idea and its effectiveness is generally agreed to be high:)
 There are other tools that provide similar functionality, for instance `supercat` and `grc`.
-However, with this project, I was looking to create a tool that can effectively replace `cat`, `tail` and other traditional utils with zero to very little effort.
+However, with this project, I was looking to create a tool that can effectively replace `cat`, `tail` and other traditional utils with zero to little effort.

 ### Features

-- Supports over a 100 lexers for programming languages, configuration and log formats and UNIX commands (this is done using the
+- Supports over a hundred lexers for programming languages, configuration and log formats and UNIX commands (this is done using the
   [highlight Go package](https://github.com/jessp01/gohighlight))
 - Can accept input as an argument as well as from an `STDIN` stream
 - Can detect the lexer to use based on: